-- Individual unemployment benefits have been disaggregated into four variables corresponding to severance payments (lump sum benefits), the contributory unemployment benefit, the special unemployment benefit and the unemployment assistance; the disaggregation has been carried out based mainly on benefit rules: - a) For each recipient of unemployment benefits, the maximum annual amount of each type of unemployment benefit (UA, SUB, UB) has been simulated based on benefit rules, unemployment duration and household characteristics; - b) First the capital resources test has been simulated based on financial capital; recipients of unemployment benefits who did not pass the test, were considered recipients of unemployment benefit if the actual amount observed in the variable PY090G was larger than the maximum amount of UB benefits the person could receive; the difference was imputed as severance payments; - c) Finally, all recipients of unemployment benefits who are not beneficiaries of UA, SUB and UB, are assumed to receive unemployment assistance up to the maximum limit per year; any difference is imputed as severance payments (captured under lump sum benefits). - Months of receipt of an income component are imputed based on the calendar of activities and adjusted to be compatible with income information. - Financial capital is imputed based on investment income applying an annual interest rate of 1.28 per cent. - Income from employment has been disaggregated in previous years into bonuses and the rest.
+- Individual unemployment benefits have been disaggregated into four variables corresponding to severance payments (lump sum benefits), the contributory unemployment benefit, the special unemployment benefit and the unemployment assistance; the disaggregation has been carried out based mainly on benefit rules: - a) For each recipient of unemployment benefits, the maximum annual amount of each type of unemployment benefit (UA, SUB, UB) has been simulated based on benefit rules, unemployment duration and household characteristics; - b) First the capital resources test has been simulated based on financial capital; recipients of unemployment benefits who did not pass the test, were considered recipients of unemployment benefit if the actual amount observed in the variable PY090G was larger than the maximum amount of UB benefits the person could receive; the difference was imputed as severance payments; - c) Finally, all recipients of unemployment benefits who are not beneficiaries of UA, SUB and UB, are assumed to receive unemployment assistance up to the maximum limit per year; any difference is imputed as severance payments (captured under lump sum benefits). - Months of receipt of an income component are imputed based on the calendar of activities and adjusted to be compatible with income information. - Financial capital is imputed based on investment income applying an annual interest rate of 1.8 per cent. - Income from employment has been disaggregated in previous years into bonuses and the rest.

-As the year of birth variable in EU-SILC 2021 for Malta is grouped into 5-year groups, a detailed age variable was constructed using a partly disaggregated year of birth variable made available by the NSI, and imputing birth years within remaining groups by assuming a uniform distribution.
+As the year of birth variable in EU-SILC 2022 for Malta is grouped into 5-year groups, a detailed age variable was constructed using a partly disaggregated year of birth variable made available by the NSI, and imputing birth years within remaining groups by assuming a uniform distribution.
 Moreover, the senior citizen grant is split from the SILC variable since the variable captures additional components that were not being accounted for in the simulation of this measure.
-Finally, the energy benefit was disaggregated to capture the housing and the energy benefit separately since additional information was provided from the national SILC.
+In addition, the energy benefit was disaggregated to capture the housing and the energy benefit separately since additional information was provided from the national SILC.
+Finally, the carer allowance, increased carer allowance and carer grant are split from the family benefits variable, since these benefits were not being accounted for in the simulation of the children allowance.